isomerpages/moe-nationaljc/_experience/Character/Student Management & Discipline.md

-**2.3 Dress Code &amp; Appearance**
+<b>2.3 Dress Code &amp; Appearance</b>

-All students of NJC are school ambassadors who are instrumental in upholding the tradition and reputation of the College at all times.
+<b>All students of NJC are school ambassadors who are instrumental in upholding the tradition and reputation of the College at all times.</b>

 1. Students are expected to be neatly and appropriately attired whenever they are wearing the school uniform.
-All students are to wear the prescribed school uniform and no modifications are allowed to the uniform.
-Unless otherwise instructed, students are not allowed to wear PE attire during lectures and academic lessons.
+All students are to wear the prescribed school uniform and <b>no modifications</b> are allowed to the uniform.
+Unless otherwise instructed, students are <b>not allowed</b> to wear PE attire during lectures and academic lessons.
 Exceptions will be made for students who have lessons/lectures immediately after PE (without any break).
 These students are required to change into their school uniform at the next available break.

-2. All students are expected to wear the college pin on the left collar of the school uniform.
+2. All students are expected to wear the <b>college pin on the left collar</b> of the school uniform.

 3. Girls with hair touching the collar are expected to tie it up neatly.
 In addition, only one ear stud should be worn per ear.
 All other accessories are strictly not allowed.

-4. Boys must be clean shaven and no facial hair is allowed.
+4. Boys must be <b>clean shaven</b> and <b>no facial hair</b> is allowed.
 In addition, ear accessories (e.g.: ear rings, ear studs) are strictly not allowed.

-5. Socks must be white in colour and need to be visible at all times.
+5. Socks must be white in colour and need to be <b>visible</b> at all times.

-6. Shoes and shoelaces that are garish in nature are not allowed.
+6. Shoes and shoelaces that are <b>garish</b> in nature are not allowed.

 7. Necklaces and other non-approved accessories are not allowed.